google/go-cloud/internal/website/content/howto/blob/data.md

 }
 ```

-Many storage backends provide efficient random-access to data in buckets.
+Many storage providers provide efficient random-access to data in buckets.
 To
 start reading from an arbitrary offset in the blob, use `NewRangeReader`.

 ```go